linuxplayground/z80-compiler-kit-libcpm/docs/INSTALL.md

 targets.

 > Note: To build the library, you do `make nouveau` or `make retro` or `make` to
-> bulid them both.
+> build them both.

 The ARCH in `Make.default` is for building the examples.

 ## Examples

 > NOTE: This library uses the word "architecture", "arch" and "ARCH" to refer to
 > the concept of a target platform.
-That might be symantically incorrect so
+That might be semantically incorrect so
 > please don't be confused.

 The examples are short programs that demonstrate the various utilities available